Call or Text: (802) 625-0201

-You'll work on projects that make you proud, learn all kinds of skills from relevant internships, and grow in ways you've never expected.
+As a student, you'll work on individual and team projects that make you proud, learn a variety of professional skills from relevant internships, and grow in ways you've never expected.
 By the time you graduate, you'll be a confident professional with impressive expertise.

 Champlain Competency: Communication